Philly Artist Census Report Shows COVID-19 Challenges for Local Artists

 The closure of the agency will lead to the elimination of various grants and programs, including the Philadelphia Cultural Fund, a decades-long program that has recently distributed almost $3 million grants to the local art community, and the Percent for Art program, a 61-year-old city renovation project through which artists have helped in restoring parks and historical sites.

-Philly Stewards, a coalition of local art groups, released the Philly Artist Census Report today, based on a survey conducted in 2018.
+Philly Stewards, a coalition of local art groups, released the Philly Artist Census Report on Tuesday, based on a survey conducted in 2018.
 The report suggests many artists would be severely impacted by shrinking government funding.

 According to the report, 65 percent of 537 respondents said they earn less than $40,000 per year, and half of them less than $20,000 per year.
 Also, one in five respondents said they financially support their art practice through grants and fellowships.